Brush up on your driving skills and avoid these 10 most common driving test fails.

 Use your mirrors whenever you slow down, change gear, set off or change direction.
 Get into the habit of regularly checking them, even on long, straight patches of road.

 If you’re a learner, try moving your head a little to look at your mirrors instead of moving your eyes.
-This’ll make it obvious to your instructor or examiner that you’re using the mirrors.
+This should make it obvious to your instructor or examiner that you’re using the mirrors.

-This one is particular to turning right at junctions.
+This is particular to turning right at junctions.

 When you’re driving normally, you should remain as close to the centre of your lane as is safe to do so.